Urgent Care clinics

 Our clinic staff

 All clinics have a staff nurse and a patient advocate.
-Patients are cared for by volunteer medical providers (doctors, nurses, nurse practitioners, and medical assistants), interpreters, and support staff who generously give of their time.
+Volunteer medical providers (doctors, nurses, nurse practitioners, and medical assistants), interpreters, and support staff provide the direct care.

 We ask patients to pay $40 for a clinic visit.
-If you can’t pay $40, we have a sliding fee scale.
 Payment is expected when service is provided.

 Lab tests, procedures, and medication cost extra.
 We offer reduced prices wherever we can.